FAQ

 The University of Oregon has many additional support services that you can use.
 As always, if you are struggling with a course, please visit your advisor as soon as possible.
 We can discuss strategies for success, the possibility of taking the course pass/no pass, and the costs and benefits of dropping or withdrawing from a course.
 Furthermore, we can refer you to other campus resources.

-The Teaching and Learning Center, known as TLC, is an excellent academic support resource that provides services to all UO students.
-They are located in 68 PLC, the basement of the Prince Lucien Campbell Hall.
-TLC offers courses in topics ranging from test taking to time management, and workshops that cover study skills, statistics, grammar, and standardized test preparation.
-Students can also meet individually with TLC instructors to discuss the topics we just listed.
-Tutoring is also offered through TLC.
-All UO students have free access to the writing and math labs and, for a fee, all students can engage in small group or private tutoring.
+The Tutoring and Academic Engagement Center is an excellent academic support resource that provides services to all UO students.
+They are located on the fourth floor of Knight Library.
+TAEC offers courses in topics ranging from test taking to time management, and workshops that cover study skills, statistics, grammar, and standardized test preparation.
+Students can also meet individually with TAEC learning specialists.
+Tutoring is also offered.

-The center also supports two federally funded TRiO programs.
+UO also has two federally funded TRiO programs.
 Student Support Services (SSS) assists students whose socioeconomic, educational, and personal situations suggest they may experience significant challenges.
 The McNair Scholars Program prepares qualified juniors and seniors for graduate study.

-TLC also houses the Undergraduate Support Program and the PathwayOregon program.
+Some UO students also receive additional support through the Undergraduate Support Program and the PathwayOregon program.
 Both programs have specific admission requirements and provide additional tutoring and academic support for students in those programs.

-Finally, the Center for Multicultural Academic Excellence (CMAE) in 164 Oregon Hall offers academic support services to students of color.
+Finally, the Center for Multicultural Academic Excellence (CMAE) in 101 Oregon Hall offers academic support services to students of color.
 CMAE staff members specialize in providing a culturally supportive environment that empowers self-identified students of color to fulfill their educational and career goals.
-Through CMAE, you can gain access to additional advising, math and writing assistance, vouchers for free tutoring through the TLC, and scholarships.
+Through CMAE, you can gain access to additional advising, math and writing assistance, vouchers for free tutoring through TAEC, and scholarships.

 AEC can help you with referrals, academic advising, adaptive technology, exam adjustments, instructor notification, and other reasonable accommodations.
 For example, a student with ADHD might have difficulty concentrating when taking exams in large lecture settings.
 AEC can help that student obtain permission to take exams in a more isolated setting.
 If you are unsure about whether or not you have a learning disability, visit their office and speak with an advisor.
 AEC can also help students with disabilities that are not learning related.

 Tutoring can be helpful for students with disabilities, or students who would simply like additional academic support.
-The Teaching and Learning Center, located in the basement of PLC, offers courses, workshops, appointments, math and writing labs, tutoring, standardized test preparation, and information on study skills to help students at UO succeed.
+The Teaching and Academic Engagement Center in Knight Library, offers courses, workshops, appointments, math and writing labs, tutoring, standardized test preparation, and information on study skills to help students at UO succeed.

-If you feel uncomfortable visiting any of these sites, or simply want to talk to someone about your concerns, feel free to speak with your academic advisor about the challenges you are facing.
-We can discuss your specific situation and create a plan with which you are comfortable.
+If you feel uncomfortable visiting any of these sites, or simply want to talk to someone about your concerns, feel free to speak with your advisor about the challenges you are facing.
+We can discuss your specific situation and create a plan to move forward.
 As always, seek help early, so your grades and stress levels do not suffer.
 We are here to support you.

 Grades & Academic Success